grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 ### Register a recipient with already created sender

 This means passing a recipient to an **already created** sender (contrary to passing as constructor parameter where recipient was passed **during** creation) as a parameter of a method that stores the reference for later use.
-This may be a "setter" method, although I do not like naming it according to convention "setWhatever()" - after Kent Beck[^implementationpatterns] I find this convention too much implementaion-focused instead of purpose-focused.
+This may be a "setter" method, although I do not like naming it according to convention "setWhatever()" - after Kent Beck[^implementationpatterns] I find this convention too much implementation-focused instead of purpose-focused.
 Thus, I pick different names based on what domain concept is modeled by the registration method or what is its purpose.

-Note that this is similar to "pass inside a message" approach, only this time, the passed recipient is not used immediately and forgotten, but rather remembered for later use.
+Note that there is one similarity to "passing inside a message" approach - in both, a recipient is passed inside a message.
+The difference is that this time, contrary to "pass inside a message" approach, the passed recipient is not immediately used (and then forgotten), but rather only remembered (registered) for later use.

+TODO

+#### Example

 I hope I can clear up the confusion with a quick example.
 Suppose we have a temperature sensor that can report its current and historically mean value for the current date to whoever registers with it.
 If no one registers, it still does its job, because it still has to be able to give a history-based mean value to whoever registers at whatever time, right?